Ghost Squad Hackers

-Ghost Squad Hackers or by the abbreviation "GSH" is a politically motivated hacktivist team responsible for conducting cyber attacks on central banks, Fox News and CNN, leaking sensitive data of the United States Armed Forces, leaking sensitive data of the Israeli government, hijacking Afghanistan's Chief Executive's Twitter account, and much more.
-Led by the administrative de facto leader known as s1ege (Leet for "siege").
-The group's prime intent and focus is embedded on anti-governmental and organization cyber protests within current involvements of media speculation and real life happenings in 2021 to present.They are also a team in and part of the hacktivist group Anonymous.
+Ghost Squad Hackers ("GSH") is a hacktivist group responsible for several cyber attacks.
+Former targets of the group include central banks, Fox News, CNN, the United States Armed Forces and the government of Israel.
+The group is led by a de facto leader known as s1ege (leet for "siege"), and selects targets primarily for political reasons.
+The group forms a part of the hacktivist group Anonymous.

 List of attacks on governments and organizations

 Defacements of the Ethiopian government

 In January 2016, GSH defaced Ethiopian government websites in response to the killing of nearly 500 students and activists by Ethiopian Security Forces during protests that became extremely violent was involved in the latter part of 2015 and then sparked again between August and October in 2016 Ethiopian protests.

 Attacks on Donald Trump

-On May 21, 2016 GSH targeted Donald Trump's official website by launching Distributed Denial of Service (DDoS) attacks for what they saw as racist comments made towards refugees and Mexicans.
+On May 21, 2016, GSH targeted Donald Trump's official website by launching Distributed Denial of Service (DDoS) attacks for what they saw as racist comments made towards refugees and Mexicans.
 Shortly after targeting Trump's official website GSH shut down Trump's hotel collection websites.